 Many people do not quite understand the concept behind these claims.
-Wrongful death damages are not meant to compensate the deceased individual, but they are instead meant to compensate the surviving family members for the losses they suffered due to the death of their loved one.
+Wrongful death damages do not compensate the deceased individual.
+They instead compensate the surviving family members for the losses they suffered due to the death of their loved one.

 Losses suffered by surviving family members can vary significantly, but they may include:

 These claims have no basis without underlying misconduct, either in the form of negligence, recklessness, or intentional harm.
-For example, if your spouse is killed by a drunk driver, then that underlying misconduct could give rise to an actionable claim.
-On the other hand, if your spouse dies in a solo car accident where nobody else appears to be at-fault, then there may not be a defendant against whom such a claim can be pursued.
+For example, if your spouse is killed by a drunk driver, then that gives rise to a claim.
+On the other hand, if your spouse dies in a solo car accident where nobody else appears to be at fault, then there may not be a defendant against whom such a claim can be pursued.

 What Can be Recovered?

-For wrongful death cases, the representative is entitled to sue for the full value of the life of the decedent, as shown by the evidence.
+For wrongful death cases, the estate representative sues for the full value of the life of the decedent, as shown by the evidence.
 O.C.G.A. § 51-4-1.

-The full value of the life has economic and noneconomic components that the jury would consider: the noneconomic includes the decedent’s personal relationships and connections, and overall quality of life, and the economic was explained by the Georgia Court of Appeals as follows: O.C.G.A. § 51-4-1(1) defines “full value of the life of the decedent, as shown by the evidence,” relevant to the measure of damages recoverable in a wrongful death case, as simply the full value of the life of the decedent without deducting for any of the necessary or personal expenses of the decedent had he lived.
+The full value of life has economic and noneconomic components for jury consideration.
+The noneconomic includes the decedent’s relationships and connections, and overall quality of life, and the economy was explained by the Georgia Court of Appeals as follows: O.C.G.A. § 51-4-1(1) defines “full value of the life of the decedent, as shown by the evidence,” relevant to the measure of damages recoverable in a wrongful death case, as simply the full value of the life of the decedent without deducting for any of the necessary or personal expenses of the decedent had he lived.
 Brock v.
 Wedincamp, 253 Ga.
 App.
 275.

 Georgia Wrongful Death Claims/ Claims for Pain and Suffering

-For wrongful death claims, there are two main categories of plaintiffs: (1) the individual who files the wrongful death lawsuit on behalf of the deceased relative, and (2) the administrator of the estate, who make a claim on behalf of the decedent’s pain and suffering.
+For wrongful death claims, there are two main categories of plaintiffs.
+(1) The individual who files the wrongful death lawsuit on behalf of the deceased relative.
+(2) The administrator of the estate, who make a claim on behalf of the decedent’s pain and suffering.

 The Georgia statutes and courts have made it clear that an individual’s claim for wrongful death and an estate’s claim for the decedent’s pain and suffering are distinct causes of action.
 See generally O.C.G.A. §§ 51-4-2 (a); 51-4-5 (b); Complete Auto Transit v.
 Floyd, 214 Ga.
 232 (2) (104 S.E.2d 208) (1958).
 What is notable also is that the plaintiff in his individual capacity and in his capacity as administrator are legally different persons.
 Stiltjes v.
 Ridco Exterminating Co., 197 Ga.
 App.
 852, 853 (399 S.E.2d 708) (1990), aff’d 261 Ga.
 697 (409 S.E.2d 847) (1991).

-An element within wrongful death claims is what is referred to as a “survival action,” which essentially applies to allow for claims to be made where the decedent could have brought for his/her own injuries had he/she survived.
+“Survival actions,” essentially apply to allow for claims to be made where the decedent could have brought for his/her own injuries had he/she survived.